rathead-industrial-products/rtos/doc/howto_write_a_thread.md

 is not allowed to terminate, so it must be enclosed in a for(;;) or while(1) loop.

+Threads can only block in the main thread.
+Functions/subroutines/methods may not block or disaster will ensue.

 ### Variables ###

 A thread cannot have any auto variables that need to survive through a blocking call.
 In practice, it is better to have no auto variables at all in order to avoid potential problems.

+Functions may use auto variables since they are be definition not allowed to block.

 Thread variables can either be declared static or can be passed to the thread via the thread-local-storage pointer parameter that is passed